Group Certificates (Payment Summaries)

 Following their issue, the information should also be lodged by the employer with the Tax Office, which enables the release of the electronic information to myTax for taxpayers lodging their own returns online.

 See links here for detailed information about payment summary forms and guidelines for employers.

 Can payment summaries be issued electronically?

 Yes, provided requirements are met.
 The Tax Office requires the employer to inform employees that they can receive the summaries either electronically or on paper, and if electronic, ensure that each employee can readily access and print the summaries, and provide secure distribution methods.

 Most popular accounting software packages provide electronic payroll resources for the generation and transmission of payment summary data which meets the ATO’s requirements – both for the Tax Office annual report and individual summaries for employees.

 Payment summaries are being phased out

 The introduction of “single touch payroll” by employers will lead to the phasing out of payment summaries and the associated annual reporting.
 This is because all the relevant information will be available online.
-The online payroll information will be uploaded by employers on a progressive basis via software lodgement.
+The online payroll information is uploaded by employers on a progressive basis via software lodgement.

 Employees will be able to get the information they need from the mygov.gov.au portal, which will also have the current status of employer super contributions.
 The Tax Office will also use the payroll data to pre-load annual tax returns for online lodgment.

 Larger employers (more than 19 employees) are required to adopt the new online payroll reporting system from 1 July 2018.
-Smaller employers (subject to legislation) must participate from 1 July 2019.
+Smaller employers must participate from 1 July 2019 although can voluntarily do so before then.

 Regardless of size, individual employers can opt-in to the single touch reporting system earlier than the deadline if they so decide to.
 Whether they are able to will depend on the availability of functions in their payroll software system.